rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 The accelerated PSD profiles developed in the previous chapters were validated experimentally on a uniaxial electrodynamic shaker.
 The purpose of these tests was to reproduce the accelerated vibration environment on the PCB, measure the structural responses, and verify whether the accelerated PSDs generated in software can be stably executed in closed loop control.
 The shaker setup also accomodated data acquisition for response measurement, which can be used for the computation of FDS, which was essential for evaluating the damage equivalence between the analytical predictions and the physical test responses.

-== Shaker System
+== Shaker system

 #figure(
 box(stroke: 1pt + black)[
   #image("../../Images/Shaker test pictures/shaker.jpg", width: 60mm)
 ],
-caption: [TIRA uni-axial electrodynamic shaker], )<tirashaker>
+caption: [TIRA uniaxial electrodynamic shaker], )<tirashaker>

 The experimental work was performed using a uniaxial electrodynamic shaker system, specifically the TIRA TV 55240 LS 340.
-This system is capable of delivering controlled broadband random excitation in the frequency range from 2 Hz to 3000 Hz, with a maximum force output of 4 kilonewtons.
+This system is capable of delivering controlled broadband random excitation in the frequency range from 2 Hz to 3000 Hz, with a maximum force output of 4 kN.
 These capabilities are well suited for the backend printed circuit board and its supporting fixture.
 The shaker system is equipped with a matched power amplifier, forced air cooling, and a suite of safety features that ensure stable operation and precise control during extended vibration tests.
 Further details regarding the hardware and its specifications are provided in the appendix.

-The backend PCB was mounted on the custom test fixture and instrumented with three triaxial accelerometers located at `PCB_LEFT`, `PCB_CENTER`, and `PCB_TOP`.The same three triaxial accelerometers described in @accelerometertable were used for all tests, each installed at the identical locations as during data acquisition.
+The backend PCB was mounted on the custom test fixture and instrumented with three triaxial accelerometers located at `PCB_LEFT`, `PCB_CENTER`, and `PCB_TOP`.
+The same three triaxial accelerometers described in @accelerometertable were used for all tests, each installed at the identical locations as during data acquisition.
 This ensured consistency in sensor placement and allowed direct comparison between field and laboratory measurements.

 Accelerated profiles were generated for both fatigue exponents, $b=8$ and $b=9$, to evaluate their influence on test specifications.
 However, as discussed in @limitsoftimecompression and illustrated in @testtimereduction, there are practical limits on how much a test can be compressed whilst maintaining realistic severity levels.